kavindaperera/pump-it-up-170446l/README.md

 ## EDA
 - First, `pandas_profiling`  was used to explore the data set.
 The [eda_output.html](./eda_output.html) file contains the generated Profiling Report.
 This report contains a complete analysis of data including distribution plots, correlation heatmaps, pairplots etc.
-- An imbalance in the data was identified.
-The classes (multiclass) don't have an even distribution.
-Therefore  `Weighted F1-score` and `Weighted AUC` was selected as the most suitable metrics to evaluate.
+- An imbalance in the dataset was identified.
+The class labels (multiclass) don't have an even distribution.
+(Therefore  `Weighted F1-score` and `Weighted AUC` was selected as the most suitable metrics to evaluate.)

 | functional | non functional | functional needs repair |
 | :---: | :---: |  :---:|
 |32259|22824|4317|
 - Features with `missing` values and `zero` values were identified.
 - Categorical features with `high cardinality` were identified.
 - Features with `high correlation `were identified.
+- Distributions and Outliers of data were analysed using histograms.

 ## Preprocessing and Feature Engineering